michal97736/HadasimProject/README.md

 # HadasimProject
 This repository contains three distinct missions, each addressing different objectives.
-These missions are united in one repository for organizational and management purposes.
+These missions are united in one repository for organizational and management purposes.Each mission is organized within its own directory in the repository, with clear documentation and code structure for easy navigation and understanding.
 Below is a brief overview of each mission:

 # Project #1:  CovidProject
 This full-stack project aims to manage the health fund system, incorporating comprehensive data tracking for COVID-19 and vaccination records of members.
 Built with server-side technologies in C# .NET Core and a client-side Angular framework, the system provides a robust platform for healthcare management and data analysis.